nileshsawant/bayesianQC/README.md

 ### Key Takeaways

 1. **Data Re-uploading is Essential for Complexity**: To fit cubic functions ($x^3$), you need multiple encoding layers.
 Each re-uploading adds frequency components to the Fourier series approximation.
+2. **Parameterized Circuits are Critical for Speed**: Re-compiling circuits is a massive bottleneck.
+Using `qiskit.circuit.Parameter` allows binding values at runtime, speeding up training by orders of magnitude (12m → 19s).
+3. **Quantum ML is Robust to Noise**: Training succeeded with only **100 shots**.
+The stochastic nature of the optimizer (SGD + Momentum) naturally filters out the shot noise, making this approach feasible for NISQ devices.
-2. **Phase Kickback Enables Quantum Advantage**: Ancilla in |-⟩ state creates conditional dynamics during encoding.
+4. **Phase Kickback Enables Quantum Advantage**: Ancilla in |-⟩ state creates conditional dynamics during encoding.
-3. **Optimization Matters**: Larger initialization (std=0.5) and aggressive LR decay unlocked the full potential.
+5. **Optimization Matters**: Larger initialization (std=0.5) and aggressive LR decay unlocked the full potential.
-4. **Gate Selection is Critical**: Rz rotations don't affect Z-basis measurements - discovered empirically!
+6. **Gate Selection is Critical**: Rz rotations don't affect Z-basis measurements - discovered empirically!
-5. **CNOT Timing Matters**: Apply CNOT *during* encoding (not after) for maximum benefit.
+7. **CNOT Timing Matters**: Apply CNOT *during* encoding (not after) for maximum benefit.
-6. **Scaling Matters**: Both paths must operate on similar scales for effective training.
+8. **Scaling Matters**: Both paths must operate on similar scales for effective training.
-7. **Minimal is Powerful**: 18 parameters (hybrid QNN) achieve 84% R² on cubic data.
+9. **Minimal is Powerful**: 18 parameters (hybrid QNN) achieve 84% R² on cubic data.

 ---